J-DubApps/Blog/content/posts/2024/Working-With-or-For/Working-With-Julian.md

 - **I work best with 'melines & project plans**.
 I record projects on a personal gan[ chart because it's important for me to see the light at the end of the tunnel for each project. <br />

 - **Complex concepts require 'me for me to process**.
-Certain concepts need :me for me to completely process.
-Some:mes, I won't fully understand in one mee:ng / conversation.
-If that's the case, then I will come back to you later with succinct ques:ons. <br />
+Certain concepts need time for me to completely process.
+Sometimes, I won't fully understand in one meeting / conversation.
+If that's the case, then I may come back to you later with succinct questions. <br />

 - **I am a visual learner**.
 The best way to explain a concept to me is to visualize it.
 I love visualizing things because it allows me to easily understand how things are connected. <br />